8 European Desserts You Have to Try

 Spain – Crema Catalana

 The French get all the credit for the crème brûlée, but there are many other countries who lay claim to the recipe, and Spain’s northeast region of Catalonia is one of them.
-While it is quite similar to the French version, crema Catalana is made with egg yolks, sugar, cinnamon, milk, and corn starch, as well as lemon zest, giving it a distinctly different flavor from the cream and caramel version of Spain’s northern neighbor, full of citrus and with a much different texture.
+While it is quite similar to the French version, crema Catalana is made with egg yolks, sugar, cinnamon, milk, and corn starch, as well as lemon zest.
+This gives it a distinctly different flavor from the cream and caramel version of Spain’s northern neighbor, full of citrus and with a much different texture.
 Additionally, the dish is broiled rather than torched, which allows the top to caramelize and the entire dish of custard to heat as well.
 In Catalonia, crema Catalana is often served around St. Joseph’s Day (March 19), which is the country’s version of Father’s Day, and so it is also sometimes called crema de Sant Josep.